FaisalSuwayyid/CAKL/README.md

   - `1nn_classification.ipynb`: Performs leave-one-out 1-NN classification and reports evaluation metrics.
   - `5nn_classification.ipynb`: Performs 5-fold 5-NN classification and reports evaluation metrics.
   - `purity.ipynb`: Computes purity scores of phylogenetic trees.
   - `complete_workflow.ipynb`: Demonstrates the full workflow — **Featurization → Stacking → Distances** — on the NCBI datasets.
 This notebook can then be extended with classification tasks for testing purposes.
-Running it on the complete datasets allows full reproduction of the results presented in the paper.
+Running it on the complete datasets, available in [link](https://weilab.math.msu.edu/DataLibrary/2D/Downloads/genetics.zip) allows full reproduction of the results presented in the paper.

 - **`CAKL/data/`**